hansroland/reflex-dom-inbits/tutorial.md

 As an example we look at the difference between *el* and *el'*.
 Similar facts hold for the other functions.

-The unprimed version *el* creates a DOM element, but does not give you any access to the created element:
+The unprimed version *el* creates a DOM element, but does not give access to the created element:

 ~~~ { .haskell }
 el :: DomBuilder t m => Text -> m a -> m a